blockparty-sh/slpstream/README.md

-## What is SLPSockserve?
+## What is SLPStream?

-SLPSockserve is a frontend API for SLPDB that provides a streaming output of new transactions.
-Unlike [slpserve](https://github.com/fountainhead-cash/slpserve) which is a similar frontend API used to fetch historical blockchain data, SLPSockserve can be used display data as it comes in.
+SLPStream is a frontend API for SLPDB that provides a streaming output of new transactions.
+Unlike [slpsockserve](https://github.com/fountainhead-cash/slpsockserve), SLPStream uses GS++ to for greater efficiency.

 ## Installation

 ### Prerequisite

-For SLPSockserve to work you first need to go through the install process for [bitd](https://github.com/simpledger/SLPDB), which will continually scan the blockchain for new transactions and blocks which will be streamed live over the SLPsocket (slpsockserve) API.
+For SLPSockserve to work you first need to go through the install process for [gs++](https://gs.fountainhead.cash), which will continually scan the blockchain for new transactions and blocks which will be streamed live over the SLPStream API.

-### Setting up SLPSockserve
+### Setting up SLPStream

 Clone this repository:
 ```
-git clone https://github.com/fountainhead-cash/slpsockserve.git && cd slpsockserve
+git clone https://github.com/fountainhead-cash/slpstream.git && cd slpstream
 ```

 Install dependencies: